apache/couchdb/share/doc/src/api/database.rst

 on a per-document basis.

-The content and structure of the returned JSON will depend on the transaction semantics being used for the bulk update; see :ref:`bulk-semantics` for more information.
-Conflicts and validation errors when updating documents in bulk must be handled separately; see :ref:`bulk-validation`.
+The content and structure of the returned JSON will depend on the transaction semantics being used for the bulk update; see :ref:`api/db/bulk_docs/semantics` for more information.
+Conflicts and validation errors when updating documents in bulk must be handled separately; see :ref:`api/db/bulk_docs/validation`.

-.. _bulk-semantics:
+.. _api/db/bulk_docs/semantics:

 Bulk Documents Transaction Semantics
 ------------------------------------